How much does car detailing cost? A guide to pricing factors

 What is car detailing?

-Car detailing is a deep and thorough cleaning of your car’s interior and exterior.
-Think of it as a makeover.
-The goal is to make it look and feel as new as possible, remove built-up grime, protect surfaces, extend the car’s lifespan, and increase resale value.
+Car detailing is a deep, top-to-bottom cleaning of your car’s interior and exterior — more like a makeover than a wash.
+The aim is to restore that “like-new” feel, remove built-up grime, protect surfaces, extend your vehicle’s lifespan, and even boost resale value.

 What’s included in a car detail?